bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/bitmark-blockchain-overview.md

   validated by various routines to prevent excessive storage use.
   There must be an even number of sequences, as they form key-value pairs.
 There must not be a trailing NUL byte.
-In JSON representation the NUL byte will show as `\u0000`.
+In JSON representation, the NUL byte will show as `\u0000`.

 Signature
 : An Ed25519 signature over all previous _bytes_ including _VarInt_